amhtj/Diffusion-Handwriting-Generation/readme.md

 Requirements from the authors: python 3.7, Tensorflow 2.3 My requirements: Python 3.11, TF 2.12.

-I retrained the model as a research, as I could not teach her into Russian.This is due to the fact that it took a long time to fix errors in the code.
+I rewrited and trained the model as a research, as I could not teach her into Russian.
+This is due to the fact that it took a long time to fix errors in the authors code.
 Weights are uploaded via the link to my GDrive (too large for repo):

 https://drive.google.com/file/d/1Cvkd1Iq-r-rvH9HO8vgCap4Lzt7aAi-r/view?usp=share_link